Common Quaker: Biology

 This moth flies at night in March and April and is attracted to light and sugar.
+The adult moth feeds on flower nectar such as Sallow catkins and the flowers of Blackthorn.

 Larva green thickly dotted with yellowish white; all the lines yellowish white; anal segment with a yellowish-white cross bar; head green with black spots.
 It feeds on various trees and shrubs including apple, buckthorn, elm, oak, pear, poplar and willow as well as various Prunus species.
 The species overwinters as a pupa.